Compare CFD trading platforms

 What is CFD trading?

 CFD stands for “contracts for difference”.
 CFDs let you trade on the price movements of shares, indices, commodities and currencies.
-While traditional share trading involves aiming to make a profit through dividend payments or the rise in value of shares you own, CFDs involve betting on which way the price of a particular share will move.
-CFDs are classed as “derivative” financial products, this means that their value is derived from the value of an asset.
+While traditional investing involves aiming to make a profit through dividend payments or the rise in value of shares you own, CFDs involve betting on which way the price of a particular asset will move.
+CFDs are classed as “derivative” financial products, this means that their price is derived from the underlying price of a particular asset.
 Unlike options and futures contracts, CFDs do not have an expiry date.

-When you trade CFDs you don’t own the underlying asset, like shares or commodities.
-This means you don’t have to pay about any account management fees and the like.
+When you trade CFDs you don’t own the underlying asset, like you do with stocks and shares.
 Instead, you borrow money to bet on the short-term rise or fall of a financial instrument such as shares in a company.
 If your prediction is right, you can make a profit; if your prediction is wrong, you can suffer a loss.

 CFDs are becoming an increasingly popular trading option for investors in the UK and around the world.
-This is largely because they offer the potential to enjoy substantial gains without a high starting amount.
+This is largely because they offer the potential to enjoy substantial gains with a smaller amount of starting capital, because you can borrow money (leverage and margin).
 This rise in popularity is reflected by the increasing number of online brokers making it possible for investors to trade CFDs from the comfort of their own home.

 However, CFD trading comes with substantial risks attached.
 With leverage (borrowing), you can end up losing significantly more money than you initially invested.
+The appeal is that leverage allows you to potenitally amplify profit but it can also lead to a magnification of losses.
 With this in mind, it’s important that you know what you’re doing and that you have an in-depth understanding of the risks involved before you start trading CFDs.

 How can you trade CFDs?

-There are loads of technical terms when it comes to trading CFDs and it’s more complex than just buying shares when you think the price is good.
-Here are the ways that CFDs are generally traded.
+There are loads of technical terms when it comes to trading CFDs and it’s more complex than just buying shares as a long-term buy and hold investor.
+Here are some of the ways that CFDs are traded:

 Buy in a rising market